ddelabru/ersatz-jjy/README.md

 electromagnetic radiation at the third harmonic for the antenna to receive it as a 60kHz longwave radio signal.

+As a bonus, this repo also contains ersatz-wwvb, which simulates the 60kHz WWVB signal that broadcasts UTC time codes from Fort Collins, Colorado.
+This program is relatively more experimental than ersatz-jjy, especially the phase-modulation component of ersatz-wwvb.
+I'm not sure that the watch I've been using to test it actually uses the phase-modulated code, so I consider that element basically untested.

 As currently implemented, ersatz-jjy is written in C using C11 standard libraries and PortAudio for audio output.